marlospomin/turtle/README.md

 ## Contributing

-If you feel like we missed something please do send us a message or, alternatively make a pull request or open an issue using a discussion/request label and we will go from there.
+If you feel like I missed something please do send me a message or, alternatively make a pull request/open an issue and we will go from there.

 ## License